Truck Campers – It’s Road Trip Time

 Road Trip sIGN

-When you come to a fork in the road, take it.
+When you come to a fork in the road, please take it.

 Yogi Berra, 2002

-short Weekend Road Trips to consider
+Short Weekend Road Trips to Consider

 Massachusetts